 Tax law can have a major impact on fundraising, especially when it comes to major gifts.
 Because of that, we’d bet your team closely monitors these changes.

 That said, Facebook fundraising is one giving method that is usually unaffected by changes in tax law.
-This is because tax deductions aren’t the sole reason why donors give to Facebook fundraisers.
+This is because tax deductions aren’t the sole reason why donors give to Facebook fundraisers and Challenges.

 While it’s good to know that Facebook donations are tax deductible, there is a chance your Facebook fundraiser donors aren’t particularly concerned about it.